Get the Tap app

 In conclusion

-Companies base their success on two very important metrics: revenue vs profit.
+Companies base their success on two very important metrics: revenue and profit.
 While revenue is referred to as the top line, a company's profit is what really matters and is referred to as the bottom line.

 It is crucial for investors to take both revenue and profit into account when making investment decisions, and to review the company's income statement in order to get a full view of the company's financial health.